UnumID/Server-SDK-Typescript/README.md

 ### Unpacking the image TAR file
 `docker load -i verifier.tar` which then adds the image to the local docker image list

+## Logging
+One can set the log level via the env var LOG_LEVEL.
+It defaults to info.
+Set to debug for more information, i.e. LOG_LEVEL=debug.

 ## API functionality

 ### Register a Verifier